-JULY 2005 / JUNE 2007 · by THÜ HÜRLIMANN As a professional visual artist with degree in graphic designs and 17 years of working experience I am generally a very visual oriented person.
+JULY 2005 / JUNE 2007 · by THÜ HÜRLIMANN As a professional visual artist with degree in graphics design and over 20 years of working experience I, am generally a very visual oriented person.
 One of the reasons of my love for the french horn, besides it's wonderful tone, is, it looks great!
 Searching around on homepages of all known manufacturers, I decided to pick out which ones are the most beautiful horns available.
-No question, every of the full double horns I've found is a king of instruments, but there are some details that can make the difference between a nice looking horn and an absolutely perfect beauty.
+No question, each full double horns I've found is a king of instruments, but there are some details that can make the difference between a nice looking horn and an absolutely perfect beauty.

 This is a horn beauty contest